 Myth: Velocity replaces cost math.

-A higher score is meaningless if conversion fees, spreads, or annual fees erase the value. -
+A higher score does not help if conversion fees, spreads, or annual fees eat the gains. -

 Myth: Points programs are only about rewards.